tenrikut/SodapV2.0/README.md

 ### 🌟 Overview

-SoDap is a decentralized shopping platform powered by the Solana blockchain.
+SoDapV2.0 is a decentralized shopping platform powered by the Solana blockchain.
 It aims to revolutionize in-store shopping by providing secure, transparent, and efficient shopping experiences for both customers and store owners through blockchain-based payment processing and store management.

 ### 📖 Table of Contents